ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 You and your fellow players each create a Player Character (PC) to be the "avatar" or "persona" whose role you will play in the game.
 The PCs pursue various goals in an imaginary world, using their **abilities**, motivations, connections, and more to solve problems and overcome **story obstacles** that stand in their way.

-When we say 'you' in this document we may mean the player or their PC.
-Which should be clear from context, or explicitly noted.
+When we say 'you' in this document we may mean either the player or their PC.
+Which of these we're addressing should be clear from the context or explicitly noted.

 ### 1.5.2 Game Master